moemoe89/simple-codeigniter-rest-api/README.md

 # Setup
-Download or clone [Master File](simple-codeigniter-rest-api) and then config & import MySQL database
+Download or clone [Master File](simple-codeigniter-rest-api) and then config & import database
+-MySQL
+-PostgreSQL

 You can use [POSTMAN](https://www.getpostman.com/) or anything else for simulate frontend